cedadev/iso19139.gemini23/README.md

 ## GeoNetwork versions to use with this plugin

-Use GeoNetwork 3.8.x or 3.10.x (use 3.10.x if possible).
-A version for GeoNetwork 3.4 is also available- switch to the 3.4.x branch in this repository.
+**Use the correct branch for your version of GeoNetwork.
+The default branch is for GeoNetwork 3.10 and this is the recommended version.**

 ## Installing the plugin in GeoNetwork 3.10.x (recommended version)